Grid Conditions At a Glance

 Public Appeal

-During an EEA2, it may be necessary for the shift manager to issue a public appeal notification which instructs member utilities to encourage their customers to voluntarily conserve electricity.
-If the shift manager decides to implement this step, the notification will be posted to the public website and the words "Public Appeal" will appear under the needle of the grid conditions gauge.
+During an EEA2, there may be a need for MISO to issue a public appeal notification which instructs member utilities to encourage their customers to voluntarily conserve electricity.
+If the shift manager finds it necessary to implement this step, the notification will be posted to the public website and the words "Public Appeal" will appear under the needle of the grid conditions gauge.

 Image of Grid Gauge in Red - Power Interruptions Imminent of Happening

-EEA3 is the final level of emergency action, triggered to prevent cascading outages and ensure grid reliability for as many consumers as possible.
-It indicates that energy supply and demand are unbalanced, and power interruptions are imminent or already occurring.
+EEA3 is the highest level of energy emergency action.
+It takes effect when electricity supply and demand can no longer be balanced and power interruptions are imminent or already occurring.

-Power interruptions are a last resort to protect the grid's stability.
-In these rare situations, MISO's role is to identify the areas where interruptions are needed and determine how much electricity must be reduced to balance supply and demand.
-MISO's member utilities are responsible for carrying out the interruptions and deciding which customers will temporarily lose power.
+Power interruptions, also known as load shed, are a last-resort measure used to protect the grid from uncontrolled, widespread outages.
+In these rare situations, MISO determines where and how much electricity must be reduced to restore balance and protect reliability.
+Member utilities implement the power interruptions and determine which customers will be temporarily impacted.